RabbitHols/Dwarfbound/README.md

-Spaghetti codo are being served.
+Spaghetti code are being served.